arogozhnikov/arogozhnikov.github.io/_posts/2015-10-15-so-you-decided-to-write-classifier.markdown

    Also, you will not add column names there, since algorithm doesn't require it.

    Meta-information needed for you algorithm can be added as special file together with simple csv?
-   Anyway, you need a new file.
+   Anyway, it's a good idea to use a new format.

    <!-- LibFFM, VowpalWabbit --->